Identifying Fake News and Online Hoaxes

 You can help your students think like professional “fact checkers” by teaching them to think critically about what they find on the internet.

-Students must understand how to tell credible information from what is purely made up.
-Social media is filled with false, biased or altered pictures and information that students accept as true information.
+Students need to know how to tell credible information from what is purely made up.
+Social media often contains false, biased or altered pictures and information that students accept as true information.

 Learning how to tell the difference between reliable and unreliable information is an essential skill.